 What is Grammar?

 A grammar is the way words are used, classified, and structured together to form coherent written or spoken sentences, such as the internal structure of noun, adjective, and prepositional phrases, and their presence in the order/structure of sentences.
-Something thought to be grammatical by a native speaker of Mainstream American English (MAE) could be ‘He goes to the store’.
+Something thought to be grammatical by a native speaker of White Mainstream English (WME) could be ‘He goes to the store’.
 Something ungrammatical does not adhere to the overall structure of a language.
-An example in MAE could be *‘He the store go to’.
+An example in WME could be *‘He the store go to’.
 (Linguists use * to note ungrammatical examples.)
 Descriptive grammar is built up by analyzing how speakers use a language, and deducing the rules that follow.
 Prescriptive grammar is a set of explicit rules for using language that are taught, or enforced, so that people will use the language in some particular way, often taught in schools and typically is a result of teaching writing, rather than being about spoken language.
 When linguists discuss grammar, they are adhering to a descriptive grammar paradigm, with a focus on how speakers use the rules of any given language variety, underscoring the fact that all languages and language varieties are systematic and rule governed.
 Languages and language varieties demonstrate variation in probabilistic ways, and no one language or language variety is more “correct” than another.

 What is the Grammar of African American Language?

 Arguably the most unique component of AAL is the tense and aspect system.
 Tense refers to time (past, present and future) with respect to an event, whereas aspect typically refers to the duration or type of activity through time, both of which are expressed through verbal forms.
-While across the languages of the world these categories can be rather complex, especially aspect, Mainstream American English (MAE) expresses aspect in a few fairly straightforward ways.
+While across the languages of the world these categories can be complex, especially aspect, White Mainstream English (MAE) expresses aspect in a few fairly straightforward ways.
 Maybe the most recognizable aspectual category is the progressive, e.g. He is writing, which indicates that an event is in progress.
 Another MAE aspectual category is the perfective, which indicates an event is a complete whole that will unfold (or has unfolded); basically, the focus of the construction is the totality of the event denoted by the verb, e.g. He will help him or He helped him.
 Another MAE aspectual category is the imperfective, which marks continuous or repetitive activity, such as I used to help him.
 AAL contains all the aspectual categories that MAE does, but also has aspectual categories that are not a part of the MAE inventory.

 The two most prominent and well commented upon aspectual markers in AAL, are invariant be and remote time been.
-AAL can mark habitualilty, or an action that occurs continuously or intermittently over time, with the verbal marker of be, e.g. He be writing, which in other varieties of American English would generally require some sort of adverbial marker, such as always, to indicate habituality or intermittent action in the present tense, i.e. He is always writing.
-Remote time been is an aspectual category that indicates that an event “took place in the distant past”, but that event is still relevant today, with the been being stressed acoustically, e.g. She been married (Wolfram and Schilling 2015: 379).
+AAL can mark habitualilty, or an action that occurs continuously or intermittently over time, with the verbal marker of be, e.g. He be writing, which in other varieties of American English would generally require some sort of adverbial marker, such as always, to indicate habituality or intermittent action, such as He is always writing.
+Remote time been is an aspectual category that indicates that an event “took place in the distant past”, but that event is still relevant today, with the been being stressed acoustically, e.g. She been married (Wolfram and Schilling 2016: 379).
 Though there isn’t really a direct translation, MAE may say something like, She’s been married for a long time, or possibly even She’s been married for a long time and still is today.
 The point is that for both of these aspectual categories, MAE requires an adverbial marker or phrase to denote the same type or duration of activity, where AAL can denote these types of activities through a singular word or marker, which happens in many other languages throughout the world, but differentiates AAL from many other English varieties.

 Aside from the uniqueness of the tense and aspect system of AAL, there are a number of other features that contribute to the vitality of AAL.
 Again though this list isn't exhaustive, the following features are meant to help illustrate features of AAL, that when combined, lend to its distinctiveness from other language varieties in the United States.